harshilkhara/College-Chatbot/data/nlu.md

 - hi
 - good morning
 - good evening
 - hey there

+## intent:working_hours
+- What are the college office working hours?
+- working hours
+- when can i contact college office
+- office working hours

+## intent:courses
+- what courses are offered
+- courses
+- what are the courses and how frequently are they updated
+- how many courses

+## intent:intake
+- what is the intake of IT
+- what is the intake
+- intake
+- may i know the intake

+## intent:office_number
+- how can i contact office
+- office contact
+- college contact
+- phone number of college office

+## intent:principal
+- who is the principal
+- what is the principal's name
+- can you brief me about the principal

+## intent:affiliation
+- is the college affiliated to Mumbai University
+- affiliation
+- can i get an update on college affiliation

 ## intent:time_table
 - tt
 - what is the time table
 - time table
 - time table for today
 - lectures for today

 ## intent:current_student
 - i am a current student
 - i am a student
 - i am currently in second year
 - i am in TE
 - i am a final year student

 ## intent:events
 - what are the recent events
 - any events this month
 - events

 ## intent:gym_girls
 - what are gym timings for girls
 - when is the gym open for girls
 - are there any seperate sessions for girls in the gym?
 - gym for girls

 ## intent:gym
 - what are the gym timings
 - when can we use the gym
 - when is the gym open
 - gym